ajlopez/AjGenesisNode-Express/README.md

 - 0.0.3: Published.
 Use the current directory as Express application instead of `build`
 - 0.0.4: Published.
 Generate code for Express 4.x
 - 0.0.5: Published.
 First references.
 Install entity, model modules instead of using node_modules
+- 0.0.6: Published.
+Using entities folder in model

 ## References